logo of Kentucky Storytelling Association

 August 2005 – Board Binders created.
 After being on the job since July 2004 (building a ship while also sailing it), the interim Board compiles information to make Board service easier for their successors!

-September 2005 – First elected Board.
+November 2005 – First elected Board.
 Incoming Board members: President, Betsy Fleischer; President-elect, Don Creacy; Treasurer, Cynthia Changaris; Secretary, Mary Hamilton; Quadrant 2 Director, Octavia Sexton; Quadrant 3 Director, Carolyn Franzini; Quadrant 4 Director, Thomas Freese; At-large Director, Bill Watson.
 Ann Roseberry and Paschal Baute accept appointments to Quadrant 1 and At-large Board positions.
 In March 2006, Donna Slaton agrees to fill the vacant position of Assistant Treasurer.
 KSA now has its first complete Board of Directors.

 July 27, 2006 – The Internal Revenue Service designates the Kentucky Storytelling Association, Inc. a 501(c)(3) organization, with status retroactive to our Incorporation date, July 27, 2004.
 Yahoo!
 Contributions to KSA are now tax deductible, and KSA can qualify to apply for grants available only to 501(c)(3) organizations.

-September 2006 - Incoming Board Members: President, Don Creacy; President-elect, Mary Hamilton; Treasurer, Donna Slaton; Assistant Treasurer, Jeannie LeBeau; Secretary, Betsy Fleischer; Quadrant 1 Director, Ann Roseberry; Quadrant 2 Director, Octavia Sexton; Quadrant 3 Director, Carolyn Franzini; Quadrant 4 Director, Cynthia Changaris; At-large Directors, Bill Watson and Pam Holcomb.
+November 2006 - Incoming Board Members: President, Don Creacy; President-elect, Mary Hamilton; Treasurer, Donna Slaton; Assistant Treasurer, Jeannie LeBeau; Secretary, Betsy Fleischer; Quadrant 1 Director, Ann Roseberry; Quadrant 2 Director, Octavia Sexton; Quadrant 3 Director, Carolyn Franzini; Quadrant 4 Director, Cynthia Changaris; At-large Directors, Bill Watson and Pam Holcomb.

 Early 2007 – Quadrant 2 Director, Octavia Sexton resigns from the Board.
 Treena Cornett is appointed to the vacant position.

-September 2007 - Incoming Board Members: President, Mary Hamilton; President-elect, Donna Slaton; Treasurer, Don Creacy; Membership Secretary, Charlotte Hogan; Secretary, Betsy Fleischer; Quadrant 1 Director, Ann Roseberry; Quadrant 2 Director, Pam Holcomb; Quadrant 3 Director, Bill Watson; Quadrant 4 Director, Cynthia Changaris; At-large Directors, P J Beckett and Mary Kane.
+November 2007 - Incoming Board Members: President, Mary Hamilton; President-elect, Donna Slaton; Treasurer, Don Creacy; Membership Secretary, Charlotte Hogan; Secretary, Betsy Fleischer; Quadrant 1 Director, Ann Roseberry; Quadrant 2 Director, Pam Holcomb; Quadrant 3 Director, Bill Watson; Quadrant 4 Director, Cynthia Changaris; At-large Directors, P J Beckett and Mary Kane.

 Membership